Follow along and Listen to this Article by pressing the button. Give it a try!

 You’re probably wondering why all these camera reviews sound the same.
 Well, quite frankly, we’re wondering why all these cameras are the same!
 For as good as the Nikon Z5 is, it should’ve been released years ago.
 This is what the Nikon Z6 should have been.
 And the Nikon Z6 II should’ve gotten some insane boosts.
 In some ways, Nikon is still the company we’ve known for over a decade.
 They’re still pretty much the best at high ISO output in some ways.
 Additionally, their cameras can still take good pictures.
 There’s also the really fun Nikon color profiles that irritatingly can’t be applied to your RAW files.
 Make no mistake, the Nikon Z5 is a good camera.
 In fact, it’s my favorite that Nikon has made in a long time.
 But Nikon isn’t innovating.
 They’re struggling to keep up, and there’s nothing that’s compelling us to buy from them unless you’re probably a YouTuber.
 Ultimately, it’s mostly the same internals as everything else with a better exterior.

-Editor’s Note: Update as of June 2021.
-These updates are in bold.
+Editor’s Note: Update as of February 2022, these updates are in bold.

 Editor’s Note: We just talked to Nikon and have to issue an apology on our error.
 Lots of Nikon cameras do not have a textured ISO button.
 However, we’ve tested lots that do.
 I’ll rephrase this to say that little things like that really do count.
 Or having the illuminated buttons totally count.
 Further, in regards to weather sealing, everything should have an IP rating these days.
 It’s critical to the future of our industry.